 There are many commercially available software packages that provide traditional name and address enhancement and matching to create individual customer and household records.
 Some organizations have created their own matching engines, but I recommend sticking with commercial software or open source packages.
 This traditional matching is great, but it is not enough in today digital world.
 We need to expand this basic identity system to recognize the many-to-many relationships that customers have with emails, tokenized credit cards, devices and mobile numbers.
 At any given touch point, customers identify themselves and transact in a variety of ways.
 The unified customer identity system must recognize all of them.

 Once the customer data has been standardized, cleansed and validated, you can match customers based off home or residential area.
-When customers provide their address for shipping, billing, or by filling out an account online, we capture that information and match addresses to determine that these people are somehow related.
+When customers provide their address for shipping, billing, or online account, we match addresses to determine that these people are somehow related.
 We don’t infer how they are related, but we know that they are all part of the same household.

 Superhouseholding has the same principles of householding, but it’s not based on typical matching attributes like name, address, and email.
 It’s about how customers are connected in a larger network.

 For example, an IP address can connect multiple people.
 But this is too broad.
-If someone is on their computer searching the web, and their friend is using the wifi on their phone, it will show up as the same IP address, but they are two different customers and need to be treated as such.
+If someone is on their computer searching the web, and their friend is using the wifi on their phone, it will show up as the same IP address.
+In fact, they are two different customers and need to be treated as such.
 Connecting on IP address can link a whole slew of people together who shouldn’t necessarily be grouped that way.

 It is more likely that we would connect customers based on a tokenized credit card.
 It’s less likely you would let someone you aren’t connected to use your credit card.
 So, if two people are using the same credit card to make a purchase, it’s more likely that they are somehow connected.